- When is a cavernous body implant/penile prosthesis necessary?

 Does experienced surgeons increase partner satisfaction?

 A particularly experienced, high-quality performance of the operation significantly increases the satisfaction of patients and their partners.
+If the prosthesis is carried out properly and to a high standard with a great deal of experience, it functions optimally and brings back the joy of life.

 Impressive result: If the operation is performed to a particularly high standard, the result is so natural that partner satisfaction rises to 88% (Citation: 12).
+This is already a very high value per se, the significance of which increases even further when one considers the serious underlying disease on which the intervention was based.

 How do smoking and diabetes affect the outcome of surgery?